dev-scripts/prakashbhandari.com.np/content/posts/containerize-your-dotnet-web-application-with-docker.md

 ### Step 1 : Create New .NET 7.0 Web Application

-Either your can use existing .NET 7.0 web application or create new .NET 7.0 web application.
+You have two options: you can either use an existing .NET 7.0 web application or create a new one.

-I will be creating small .NET 7.0 web application to access the default API end point provided by the framework.
+For demonstration purposes, I will create a small .NET 7.0 web application that accesses the default API endpoint provided by the framework.

-I am using visual studio to create the .NET 7.0 web application.
-I am assuming you know how to create the .NET we Application.
+I will utilize Visual Studio to create the .NET 7.0 web application, assuming that you are already familiar with the process.

-Once you create the application.
-By default, the app will give us a `WeatherForecastController.cs` file, which will have default API to list the Weather Forecast.
-I will be testing the Weather Forecast API after containerizing the app.
+Upon creating the application, it will automatically generate a `WeatherForecastController.cs` file by default.
+This file includes the default API to list the Weather Forecast.
+After containerizing the application, I will proceed to test the Weather Forecast API.

 Here is the structure of my Dotnet application.